Updated: Jul 19, 2022

 The start of the new year, means the start of the year you’re about to be married!
 Eek!
-This one is for all of my 2019 brides, but is, in my opinion, timeless information.
+This one is for all of my 2022 brides, but is, in my opinion, timeless information.
 I’m sharing everything your stylist wishes you knew before coming to your wedding day hair trial.
 Knowing these little things ahead of time sets both of us up with realistic expectations, & for success!
 If you’re planning a wedding, & you’re the bride, you’ll want to read this!

 Not Dirty, Not Oily.

-Even in spite of dry shampoo, & it's miraculous capabilities, I actually PREFER clean, dry, hair for styling.
-It gives me full control to dirty it up exactly to the point I need it to be.
+Even in spite of dry shampoo, & it's miraculous capabilities, our team actually PREFERS clean, dry, hair for styling.
+It gives us full control to dirty it up exactly to the point we need it to be.
 If the hair is oily when we start, it’s super hard to work with, & styling/volume becomes limited.
-The more dry shampoo I apply, the duller your color will look.
+The more dry shampoo we apply, the duller your color will look.
 Fine for rocking cool-girl (or new-mom), day 4 hair in a high pony on a regular weekly basis, but not ideal for that gorgeous once-in-a-lifetime updo.

 If You’re a Brunette, Find a Brunette Inspiration Picture.

 As stated above, the color of your hair makes a gigantic difference in the outcome, and blonde & brunette - both beautiful colors - are very different from one another.
-I always tell my blondies to try to find at least some blonde inspiration pictures, & my brown-haired lasses (sorry, too much Outlander this week) to find at least some brunette inspiration pictures.
-This keeps everyone’s expectations closer to reality!
+I always tell my blondies to try to find at least some blonde inspiration photos, & my dark haired beauties to find at least some brunette inspiration pictures.
+This keeps everyone’s expectations of what the final outcome will look like, closer to reality!
 Realistic expectations = happy brides!